AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

         _, local_path_to_file = files[0]
         return Image.open(f"{local_path_to_file}"), str(local_path_to_file)

-As seen from above, we create a ``rsync`` file transfer strategy object and pass it the connection credentials such as the username, remote host address and path to the private SSH key.
+As seen from above, we create a ``rsync`` file transfer strategy object and pass it the connection credentials such as the username, remote host address and path to the private SSH key on disk.
 The electron decorator is then augmented with a list of file transfer objects (in this case ``ct.fs.TransferFromRemote``) indicating the files that need to be moved from the remote machine to the local platform before ``visualize_images`` executes.
 With this simple addition, Covalent will copy the figures generated on the remote machine to the user's local environment and make it available for further processing in the ``visualize_images`` electron.

 It can be seen that there is a ``files=[]`` placeholder argument being passed into ``visualize_images``.
 This is a convenient handle Covalent exposes for users to easily interact with the files being transferred in and out.
 It can noted that we have not specified where on the local filesystem Covalent ought to download the file.
-To this end, we use the ``files`` argument in ``visualize_images`` to get the temporary path to the download file.
+To this end, we use the ``files`` argument in ``visualize_images`` to get the temporary path on local disk where Covalent downloaded the file

 This is then used to open the PNG file and return it as a Python object.